wiheto/teneto/docs/tutorial/plotting_a_temporal_network.rst

 Customizing graphlet_stack_plot
 ===============================

-There are some possibilities to modify graphlet_stack_plot after ones own style over and above the default graphlet plot and specifying the colormap.
+There are some possibilities to modify graphlet_stack_plot after ones own style instead of the default plot.

-Below we see an example of customization by removing the grids between edge values, changing the border colour to a grey and making the border much larger.
-(This isn't pretty.
-But shows what can be done).
+Below we see an example of customization by: removing the grids between edge values, changing the border colour to a grey and making the border much larger.
+This isn't pretty, but shows what can be done.

 There are still a couple of restrictions.
 At the moment some border must be present.
 As too are the rounded rectangles border.
-But these, and more customizatoin, is possible to add quite easily (so feel free to request something that you feel is missing).

 .. code-block:: python

   >>> # Create matplotlib figure
   >>> fig,ax = plt.subplots(figsize=(10,3))
   >>> ax = plt.subplot(1,1,1)
   >>> colorMap = 'seismic'
   >>> # Call graphlet_stack_plot adding only specified parameters.
-(Only new parameter is "q" which stands for figure quality)
   >>> ax = teneto.plot.graphlet_stack_plot(C,ax,q=10,cmap=colorMap,gridcolor='none',borderwidth=12,bordercolor=[.3,.3,.3])

-This will produce the following figure (although as pretty as before):
+This will produce the following figure:

 .. image:: images/graphlet_example2.png
     :align: center